Meet Our Past Interns

 Where are they now?

-Peter is currently completing his undergraduate degree at Ohio University with WitmerLab and will be attending Virginia Tech as a PhD candidate.
+Peter completed his undergraduate degree at Ohio University with WitmerLab in spring 2025 and is currently attending Virginia Tech as a PhD candidate.

 read about peter's internship experience!